neophob/PixelController/README.md

 Make sure you configured your LED Matrix (See above), to control PixelController please check out the "FRONTENDS" chapter.

-### How to use PixelController.net
+### How to use PixelInvaders.net

-PixelController.net allows you to network enable the PixelInvaders panels.
+PixelController allows you to network enable the PixelInvaders panels.
 See my [Blog post](http://neophob.com/2013/02/use-a-rpi-to-make-a-network-enabled-pixelcontroller/) for details.
 Here is the quickguide:

 * Install ser2net on your RPi
 * configure ser2net: `5333:raw:500:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * connect the Teensy board via USB to the RPi
 * start ser2net daemon
-* configure the pixelinvaders.net IP address in the `config.properties` file
+* configure the PixelInvaders.net IP address in the `config.properties` file
 * have fun

-### Send OSC Messages to PixelController
+### Send Image data via OSC to PixelController

 You can control PixelController remotely by sending OSC Messages.
 But you can also send image data to PixelController via OSC (`/OSC_GENERATOR1` and `/OSC_GENERATOR2`).